-As a metropolis in northern China and the capital of China, Beijing is a major transportation hub, with dozens of railways, roads and motorways passing through the city.
+As a metropolis in northern China and the capital of China, Beijing is a major transportation hub, with dozens of railways, roads, and motorways passing through the city.
 Beijing is the destination of many international flights arriving in China because it is regarded as the political, educational, and cultural central of China.

-Beijing located in the North Temperate Zone with a continental monsoon climate with annual mean precipitation of 630 mm.
+Beijing located in the North Temperate Zone with a continental monsoon climate with an annual mean precipitation of 630 mm.
 Because Beijing has four seasons, you can enjoy your vacation here with many tourist attractions in every season.
 Enjoy your holiday in the summer.

 Let’s Enjoy Tourist Attractions in Beijing

 Beijing is one of the cities in China that is always crowded with tourist visits because it has a beautiful and exotic tourist location.
 In fact, many of the most popular tourist attractions in China come from Beijing.
 In addition, this city has many historical buildings that still stand strong today.
 Therefore, in addition to tourist attractions in Shanghai that must be visited, Beijing is also a must for you to visit.
 For those of you who want to travel to tourist attractions in Beijing, let’s see the recommended place in Beijing.

 1. The Great Wall